<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.temptalia.com/?p=1929</guid>

-<description><![CDATA[<p><img src="http://www.temptalia.com/images/summer08/mmu_jane.jpg" style="margin: 0 auto;display: inline-block;" /></p>Jane Iredale is a full-line of mineral-based cosmetics.
+<description><![CDATA[<div><img src="http://www.temptalia.com/images/summer08/mmu_jane.jpg" width="250" style="border:1px solid #999999; margin-bottom: 5px;" /></div>Jane Iredale is a full-line of mineral-based cosmetics.
 It first was introduced back in 1994, which makes it one of the more established mineral makeup brands available today.
-Some products I enjoyed: Amazing Base SPF 20 ($42.00) is one of Jane Iredale&#8217;s signature and best-selling products.
-It is a loose mineral foundation that gives a [...]]]></description>
+Some products I enjoyed: Amazing Base SPF 20 ($42.00) is one of Jane Iredale's signature and best-selling products.
+It is a loose mineral foundation that gives a good amount of coverage without having oil, talc, dyes, or parabens.
+It is considered a water-resistant formula.
+I like that it has a lot of range in the colors it offers, which is always ideal so customers can choose the appropriate tone for themselves.
+If <a href="https://www.temptalia.com/mineral-makeup-brand-spotlight-jane-iredale/"> Continue Reading&hellip; </a>]]></description>

-<content:encoded><![CDATA[<p style="text-align: center;"><img class="aligncenter" src="http://www.temptalia.com/images/summer08/mmu_jane.jpg" alt="" /></p>
+<content:encoded><![CDATA[<p style="text-align: center;"><img decoding="async" class="aligncenter" src="https://www.temptalia.com/images/summer08/mmu_jane.jpg" alt="" /></p>

 <p><strong>Jane Iredale</strong> is a full-line of mineral-based cosmetics.
 It first was introduced back in 1994, which makes it one of the more established mineral makeup brands available today.</p>